 Introduction

-Open source TypeScript clients for Statistics Canada and UK ONS APIs.
+Open source TypeScript clients for public statistical APIs.

 The @varve SDK collection provides isomorphic, Zod-validated TypeScript clients for government statistical data APIs that are complex to work with directly.
 Each package wraps the underlying REST API into a clean, typed interface that works the same way in Node.js, modern browsers, and Cloudflare Workers.